New York Valves 2026 is CME-accredited.

 - Other health care professionals

-In accordance with accredited continuing education sponsored by CRF®, all planners, faculty, authors, moderators, and facilitators with control over activity content are required to disclose all financial relationships with ineligible companies within the prior 24 months.
-CRF® is required to provide this information to learners before the start of an activity.
+In accordance with accredited continuing education directly provided by CRF, all planners, faculty, authors, moderators, and facilitators with control over activity content are required to disclose all financial relationships with ineligible companies within the prior 24 months.
+CRF is required to provide this information to learners before the start of an activity.

 Discussion of off-label product use during live cases is made at the sole discretion of the faculty.
 Off-label product discussion and usage are not endorsed by the Cardiovascular Research Foundation® or the conference directors of this activity.